andyduarte47/atmMachine/PROPOSAL.md

 ## Milestone 2
 ### 4-6 days
-I will get the landing page to diplay the users data, set up a database, and Add Controller to handle routes.
+I will get the landing page to diplay the users data, set up a database, and Add Controller to handle routes on where the user is going to go.
+If the user wants to sign up the user will have access to the sign up page.

 ## Milestone 3
 ### 1-2 days
-Allow user to be able to signup, login, and logout.
+Allow user to be able to signup, login, logout, change pin number and delete account in an html form.
+Make a database table for the users information.

 ## Milestone 4
 ### Remaining Days